SmithsonianWorkshops/HydraResources/hydra_refresher.md

 This will put you into a text editor of a blank document.
 You can copy and paste the gray contents from the QSub generator webpage directly into here.
 Once you have pasted in the commands, press `Ctrl-X` to exit, enter `Y` to save changes, and then `↵` to save to "iqtree.job".

+TODO: add info about pasting via telework

-You're finally ready to submit your job to the compute nodes, using the `qsub` command.
+You're finally ready to submit your job to the compute nodes, using the `qsub` command. ("q", short for "queue" and "sub" for "submit")

 ```
 $ qsub iqtree.job